sequenceiq/slider/src/site/md/app_needs.md

 * Support cluster size flexing: the dynamic addition and removal of nodes.

-* Ideally: report on load/cost of decommissioning.
-  E.g amount of data; app load.

 * Support a management platform such as Apache Ambari -so that the operational state of a Hoya application can be monitored.

 ## MAY

-* Require a process that will run at a fixed location and whose termination can trigger application termination.
+* Include a single process that will run at a fixed location and whose termination can trigger application termination.
 Such a process will be executed in the same container as the Hoya AM, and so known before all other containers are requested.
 If a live cluster is unable to handle restart/migration of such a process, then the Hoya application will be unable to handle Hoya AM restarts.

+* Ideally: report on load/cost of decommissioning.
+  E.g amount of data; app load.

 ## MAY NOT